wilsonrljr/sysidentpy/paper/paper.md

 ---
-title: 'SysIdentPy: A Python package for System Identification'
+title: 'SysIdentPy: A Python package for System Identification using NARMAX models'
 tags:
   - Python
   - System Identification